pingcap/docs-tidb-operator/en/deploy-on-azure-aks.md

 > **Note:**
 >
 > * [The default authentication plugin of MySQL 8.0](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_default_authentication_plugin) is updated from `mysql_native_password` to `caching_sha2_password`.
 Therefore, if you access the TiDB service (earlier than v4.0.7) by using MySQL 8.0 client via password authentication, you need to specify the `--default-auth=mysql_native_password` parameter.
-> * By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
+> * By default, TiDB (versions starting from v4.0.2 and released before February 20, 2023) periodically shares usage details with PingCAP to help understand how to improve the product.
 For details about what is shared and how to disable the sharing, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).
+Starting from February 20, 2023, the telemetry feature is disabled by default in newly released TiDB versions.
+See [TiDB Release Timeline](/releases/release-timeline.md) for details.

 ## Access the Grafana monitoring dashboard